-Learn about MetricSets in APM
+Learn about Monitoring MetricSets in Splunk APM

 Learn about MetricSets in Splunk Observability Cloud.
 MetricSets are metrics for traces and spans in Splunk APM.

 MetricSets are key performance indicators, like request rate, error rate, and request duration, that are calculated from traces and spans in Splunk APM.
-There are 2 categories of MetricSets: Troubleshooting MetricSets (TMS), used for high-cardinality troubleshooting, and Monitoring MetricSets (MMS), used for real-time monitoring.
-MetricSets are similar to the metric time series (MTS) used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
+MetricSets are metric time series (MTS) that are specific to Splunk APM.
 See Metric time series to learn more.
-MetricSets are MTS that are specific to Splunk APM.

-Monitoring MetricSets
+Monitoring MetricSets overview

+MMS are created for spans where the span.kind has a value of SERVER or CONSUMER.
 Spans might lack a kind value, or have a different kind value, in the following situations:

-• The span originates in self-initiating operations or inferred services
+• The span originates in self-initiating operations or inferred services.

 • An error in instrumentation occurs.